-Dietitians of Canada brings the voice of the profession to government decision-makers at the provincial/territorial and federal level.
+bring the voice of the profession to government decision-makers at the federal level.

-We advocate for policies that increase access to dietitian services, to empower Canadians to choose healthier foods, and to support sustainable food systems.
+We advocate for policies that increase access to dietitian services and, to support Canadians’ access to culturally safe, nutritious foods in a sustainable food system.

 Why does DC engage with government?

-To influence public policy through highlighting dietitians’ roles and value, and providing evidence-based advice on policy and programs.
+To influence public policy through highlighting dietitians’ roles and value, and providing evidence-informed advice on policy and programs.

 What does government engagement look like?